Beaches (1988 film): Plot

-Middle-aged Cecilia Carol "C.C."
-Bloom, a New York actress and singer, receives a note during a rehearsal for her upcoming Los Angeles concert.
-She leaves in a panic to travel to the side of her friend Hillary Whitney, a San Francisco heiress and lawyer.
-Unable to get a flight to San Francisco because of fog, she rents a car and drives overnight, reflecting on her lifelong friendship with Hillary.
+Cecilia Carol "C.C."
+Bloom, a New York actress and singer, receives a note during a concert rehearsal in Los Angeles and hurriedly leaves to be with her friend Hillary Whitney, a San Francisco heiress and lawyer.
+She drives overnight and reflects on their lifelong friendship.

-Hillary and C.C. met in 1958, under the boardwalk on the beach in Atlantic City, New Jersey.
-Hillary is lost and C.C. is hiding from her overbearing stage mother.
-They become fast friends, growing up and bonding through letters of support to each other.
-Hillary becomes a human rights lawyer, while C.C.'s singing career does not exactly take off.
-Hillary shows up at the New York City dive bar where C.C. is performing, their first meeting since Atlantic City.
-She moves in with C.C. and gets a job with the ACLU.
-C.C. is now performing singing telegrams, leading to a job offer from John, the artistic director of the Falcon Players, after she sings his birthday telegram.
+They met in 1958 under the boardwalk in Atlantic City, New Jersey.
+Hillary is lost and C.C. is hiding from her stage mother Leona.
+They become close penpals; Hillary becomes a human rights lawyer, but C.C.'s singing career falters.
+Hillary shows up at the dive bar where C.C. is performing, their first meeting since Atlantic City.
+She moves in with C.C. and starts work with the ACLU.
+C.C. finally lands work from John Pierce, a theatrical director.